aebadirad/MOSES/README.md

 For public services, you'll want a 12+ core, 32 gig ram setup.
 You should be able to serve millions of requests an hour.

-DISK SPACE FOR ALL SETUPS: You should have least 80gigs of free HD space.
-SSD is HIGHLY recommended (major performance).
+**DISK SPACE FOR ALL SETUPS: You should have least 40gigs of free HD space.
+SSD is HIGHLY recommended (major performance).**

-====
+---
+##Installation steps

 1. Clone the repo
 2. Install node v0.10.* or later